-The word “fasting” in the context of diets can often be alarming at first, so before skipping this section or allowing yourself to become overwhelmed with the prospects of the absence of food for long durations, fear not!
+The word “fasting” in the context of diets can often be alarming at first.
+Before skipping this section, or allowing yourself to become overwhelmed with the absence of food for long periods, fear not!

 Whew!
-Now that we got that out of the way, by combining intermittent fasting (which comes with its own slew of health benefits, mind you) with a ketogenic diet, you can quickly get your body into a ketosis state.
+Now that we got that out of the way, by combining intermittent fasting with a ketogenic diet, you can quickly get your body into a ketosis state.